Baden-Württemberg-class frigate: Problems

-Modernisation
+Upgrades

+IRIS-T integration

+In December 2024 it was reported that a feasibility study to integrate the IRIS-T SLM system on the Baden-Württemberg class frigates was approved by the BAAINBw.
+The IRIS-T SLM is an air defence system that has a range of 40 kilometers and an altitude ceiling of 20 kilometers.
+If installed it would enhance the frigates by increasing their ability to defend against a variety of aerial threats.
+In less than 10 months the navalized IRIS-T SLM system transitioned from concept into an actual demonstrator.
+During the German Navy’s Maritime Firing Exercise 2025 (MFE 2025) this demonstrator was successfully tested aboard the Baden-Württemberg.

+In June 2026, Diehl announced the solution of two dedicated launchers with 16 IRIS-T SLM missiles each to be mounted on the upper deck, in a permanent vertical position, and under which a deflector plate would be installed to protect the deck from the heat.
+A prototype of the new launcher is estimated to be completed as early as 2027, while firing at sea might possibly occur later that year.

+Combat system

 The budget to develop a new combat system for the German Navy was approved by the parliament in November 2025.
 The combat system is known in the German Navy as the FüWES-M (Standardisierung maritimer Führungs- und Waffeneinsatzsysteme).
 A total of €250 million is budgeted, with a first phase of €90 million expected.
 This contract is expected to extend until 2029.

 The expected system is the Aegis International Fire Control Loop integrated the Lockheed Martin Canada's CMS330 tactical interface in a similar fashion to the Canadian River-class destroyers.
 The system is ITAR-free Rheinmetall is trying to compete against Lockheed Martin Canada.
 The system is designed to equip the F127 air-defence frigate, and will also be used with the F125.